pfultz2/Tick/doc/src/index.md

     x++;
 }
 ```
-So if we pass something that is not incrementable to `increment`:
+So, now, if we pass something that is not incrementable to `increment`:
 ```cpp
 struct foo {};